WordPress

 Absolutely!
 Works perfectly with WooCommerce.
 Use the [waitlister] shortcode on product pages for out-of-stock notifications, pre-orders, and "notify when available" functionality.
 See our dedicated WooCommerce integration guide for more details.

 Log into Waitlister.meFormEditor.
 Customize colors, typography, button styles, spacing, and layout.
 Changes apply instantly to all your WordPress forms.
+Learn more about form customization options.

 Yes!
 Works perfectly with WP Rocket, W3 Total Cache, WP Super Cache, and all caching plugins.
 Forms load independently and don't interfere with cached content.